 - For areas where shade is not required throughout the year.

 iii) Growth Rate and Age of the Vegetation

-- Growth rate is directly related to the life-span of a tree and slower growing trees have a life-span extending to hundreds of years.
-The fast growing trees to the exclusion of slower growing varieties is not recommended.
-Landscapes are developed to sustain future generations; slow growing long lived native trees shall be emphatically included in all major planting schemes, specially those related to institutional campuses and large urban development.
+Growth rate is directly related to the lifespan of a tree and slower growing trees have a lifespan extending to hundreds of years.
+The fast-growing trees to the exclusion of slower growing varieties is not recommended.
+Landscapes are developed to sustain future generations; slow growing long lived native trees shall be emphatically included in all major planting schemes, especially those related to institutional campuses and large urban development.
 However, fast growing species have a limited role, and are appropriate in situations, where,

 - quick effects are required, for example, in shelterbelts;